panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 The import of a module should perform minimum work.
 Let the consumer of the module decide when it's the right time to perform the heavy operations.

-Regarding the parsing configuration example, one solution is to perform the lazy parsing.
+Regarding the parsing configuration example, one solution is to perform lazy parsing.
 Here's how you could refactor `parseConfiguration` module:

 ```javascript{5}
 let parsedData = null;